 Have you ever experienced that the weather symbol on Yr shows sunshine, but outside you can see the rain is pouring down?
 Predicting local rain showers can be a challenge - it is difficult to define in advance exactly if or when the showers will hit your location.
-Nowcasting is a new forecast on Yr, showing you more accurate and updated information for where and when the rain starts and ends.
-You will find the new precipitation forecast on our mobile website and on our app for iPhone.
+Nowcast shows you the most accurate and updated information for where and when the rain starts and ends.
+You will find the new precipitation forecast on our mobile website and on our apps for iOS and Android.

 What is Nowcasting?